FREQUENTLY ASKED QUESTIONS ABOUT BULK MEAT ORDERS

 When and where will I pick up my meats?

-When you place your order, you will have the option to choose what month and pickup location that works best for you.
+When you place your order, you will have the option to choose when and where works best for you.

-We will send you confirmation e-mail when we receive your order in which we will give you a specific date and location to pick-up your beef.
+We will send you confirmation e-mail when we receive your order in which we will give you a specific date and location for pickup, delivery, or shipping.

-We will send out a reminder/ confirmation e-mail one week prior to your delivery day.
+We will send out a reminder/ confirmation e-mail the week of your delivery, pickup.
 This email will also include the amount of money you owe for your beef.
 We ask that you please respond to the e-mail so that we know to load your beef onto the truck.

 If we do not receive confirmation that you will meet us, we will not load your beef onto the truck and you will be charged a storage fee of $25.